Skip to content ↓

 Specialist advice and expertise in relation to assessment and support of individual pupils is commissioned by the school from the open market, accessing, as far as possible, services available as part of the Local Offer.

-All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
+All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities' legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised to ensure our school employs staff of the highest calibre.

 How are facilities and equipment for supporting SEN secured?